jacobluber/luberlab/_pages/team.md

 Manfred Huber, PhD - Department of Computer of Science, The University of Texas at Arlington

 Junzhou Huang, PhD - Department of Computer of Science, The University of Texas at Arlington

+Shirin Nilizadeh, PhD - Department of Computer of Science, The University of Texas at Arlington

 Michael Cho, PhD - Department of Bioengineering, The University of Texas at Arlington